Vânia Neto

 Vânia Andreia Lopes Neto (born 25 April 1979) is a Portuguese politician for the Social Democratic Party and a member of the European Parliament. from 2 April 2024 to 15 July 2024.

 She was a member of the Santarém City Council between 2006 and 2009.
-She is married to the Mayor of Santarém.
+She is married to former Mayor of Santarém Ricardo Gonçalves.

 Vânia is a Digital Skills and Girls in ICT advocate, and, currently, Advisory Board Member of ALL DIGITAL.org, a pan-european association that works on enhancing digital skills across Europe.

 She is also an external member of the General Counsel of Politécnico de Santarém.